-The Maharashtra Government had on January 22 filed a petition in the apex court against the Bombay High Court's judgement acquitting Salman of all charges, overturning the trial court's order sentencing him for five years.
+The 50-year-old actor had earlier moved the apex court, saying he should be heard before any hearing on the Maharashtra Government's petition challenging his acquittal in the case.
+The Maharashtra Government had on January 22 filed a petition in the apex court against the Bombay High Court's judgement acquitting Salman of 'all charges', overturning the trial court's order sentencing him for five years.